Milk vs Cheese - Health impact and Nutrition Comparison

 Cardiovascular health

-Consumption in moderate amounts has shown that milk and cheese consumption can have neutral or positive effects on cardiovascular health.
+Consumption in moderate amounts has shown that milk and cheese consumption can neutral or positively affect cardiovascular health.

 Although, overconsumption of cheese that contains higher amounts of fats and sodium might negatively affect cardiovascular health and hypertension.